Omnichannel vs multichannel marketing? That is the question!

 Multichannel marketing uses multiple online and offline channels like social media, email, direct mail, print, and more to help businesses communicate with their customers.
 However, they are not integrated, meaning that each channel has its own strategy and objectives.

 Businesses that use multi-marketing channel are more focused on what they want to achieve at a certain point in time (sell more products, gain more newsletter subscribers) rather than considering the customer journey (maybe they already bought that product or subscribed to the newsletter).
+Using external tools can significantly change the results of omnichannel marketing, such as email marketing automation, SMS gateway API integration, social media writing assistants, etc.

 Key Differences Between the Sales Channels